FG to Support Expansion of 60 Indigenous Energy Firms - THISDAYLIVE

 He explained that the logic behind the programme was to create opportunities for local companies by boosting their capacity and giving them access to existing markets.

-companies selected in the programme and help them financially through the Nigerian Content Intervention Fund (NCIF).

-According to Wabote, the programme will also “help them find opportunities in the industry, in collaboration with the Nigerian National Petroleum Corporation and its subsidiary NAPIMS.”
+According to Wabote, the programme will also “help them find opportunities in the industry in collaboration with the Nigerian National Petroleum Corporation (NNPC) and its subsidiary NAPIMS.”

-He said that it was, “in our interest as a country to support companies operating in the oil and gas industry so that they can create jobs for our teeming population.”
+He said it was “in our interest as a country to support companies operating in the oil and gas industry so that they can create jobs for our teeming population.”

 “Within the next couple of months, we will launch another financing scheme, perhaps without all the bottlenecks that we see today with the